Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Introduction

 Before getting bogged down in details, let us try to give a general sketch of our approach.
 In this section, we play a little fast and loose with the existence of certain geometric categories (not to mention aspects of quantum field theory); we promise to the reader that no such chicanery will appear in the rest of the paper.

 Having fixed the vector space $V$ and gauge group $G$, we consider the quotient space of $\C((t))$-points $\mathcal{L}=V((t))/G((t))$.
 In the world of derived algebraic geometry, we think of this as the loop space of the stack quotient $V/G$.
-We will consider the category of $D$-modules on this space.
+We will consider the category of $D$-modules on the loop space $\mathcal{L}$.

-For the utility of both readers who wish to read not-entirely-rigorous physics motivation and for those who wish to avoid it, the author will put such motivating paragraphs in ``Physics Motivation'' environments going forward. \begin{physics} As discussed in \cite[\S 1.1]{DGGH}, this category is natural to consider in this context because it should give the category of line defects in the $A$-twisted of a 3-dimension $\mathcal{N}=4$ supersymmetric field theory defined by the $\sigma$-model into the $2$-shifted stacky cotangent bundle $T^*[2](V/G)$, turned into a 3-dimensional field theory using the AKSZ formalism.
+For the utility of both readers who wish to read not-entirely-rigorous physics motivation and for those who wish to avoid it, the author will put such motivating paragraphs in ``Physics Motivation'' environments going forward. \begin{physics} As discussed in \cite[\S 1.1]{DGGH}, this category is natural to consider in this context because it should give the category of line defects in the $A$-twist of a 3-dimension $\mathcal{N}=4$ supersymmetric field theory defined by the $\sigma$-model into the $2$-shifted stacky cotangent bundle $T^*[2](V/G)$, turned into a 3-dimensional field theory using the AKSZ formalism.
 In particular, the local operators on a point should appear in this category as operators from the trivial line defect to itself. \end{physics}

 Obviously, there are many technical issues involved in doing this, and, with apologies to the reader, we will make no attempt to resolve them.
 We simply ask the reader to accept the existence of this category as a black box with one basic property: \begin{enumerate} \item Given a reasonable map $p\colon \mathcal{M}\to \mathcal{L}$, we have the pushforward of the function D-module $\mathscr{O}_p=p_*\mathcal{O}_{\mathcal{M}}$.
 If we are given a second such map $p'\colon \mathcal{M}'\to \mathcal{L}$ then